 NYU School of Global Public Health programs have been classified as STEM-eligible, allowing international students on an F-1 visa to apply for two years of additional employment in the United States after graduation if they meet the required criteria.

-With NYU’s location in New York City, students are exposed to endless professional development opportunities, and this new designation will help qualifying students build their CVs and give them a competitive advantage in the global job market.
+With NYU’s location in New York City, students are exposed to endless professional development opportunities, helping qualifying students build their CVs and giving them a competitive advantage in the global job market.

 What is STEM?